Stormy Daniels Sticks Up For Melania Trump, Says ‘People Should Stop Speaking For Her’

 — The Hill (@thehill) August 26, 2018

-Michael Avenatti, the legal counsel representing Stormy Daniels aka Stefanie Clifford, has made mention of the fact that he is considering a run for the office of president — presumably under the Democratic Party apparatus.
-According to earlier reportage on the matter coming from The Inquisitr, Avenatti feels that his chances would be quite good to dethrone the incumbent Trump, despite his lack of political experience.
+Michael Avenatti, the legal counsel representing Stormy Daniels, has made mention of the fact that he is considering a run for the office of president — presumably under the Democratic Party flag.
+According to earlier reporting on the matter coming from the Inquisitr, Avenatti feels that his chances would be quite good to dethrone the incumbent Trump, despite his lack of political experience.

 “There are a number of reasons I should be taken seriously.
 For over 18 years, I’ve been fighting on behalf of Davids versus Goliaths, some of the largest corporations in the world, con men, fraudsters.
 I’ve had great success.”

-More immediate threats loom in the near future for President Trump’s administration with the midterm elections of November 2018 coming just around the bend.
-With the Mueller investigation turning up the heat on former Trump associates Michael Cohen and Paul Manafort, the current President of the United States will have quite the campaign on his hands.
+More immediate threats loom in the near future for President Trump’s administration with the midterm elections of November, 2018, coming up.
+With the Mueller investigation turning up the heat on former Trump associates Michael Cohen and Paul Manafort, the current president of the United States will have quite the campaign on his hands.
 Trump will be politically battling against a highly motivated Democratic base, with his own base showing an enthusiasm gap, according to CNBC.